EadCat/WeaklySupervisedStitchingNetwork/README.md

 # Example 3: --gpu 0  (Single GPU)
 # Check "options.py" for more details.

-All models below use single homography for one input
+All models below use single homography for one input.

 # 01. Final Model
 sh scripts/test-final.sh